If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

 How should countries look for coronavirus?

-Bruce Aylward: “Initially, I strongly believed in the idea that we should buffer millions and see what's going on.
+Bruce Aylward: "Initially, I strongly believed in the idea that we should buffer millions and see what is happening.
 A bit of Italy's approach in the first hour.
 But the data from China made me rethink.
-What could be done instead is that every hospital should test for people with atypical pneumonia and flu-like symptoms.
+What we could do instead is that every hospital should test for people with atypical pneumonia and flu-like symptoms.
 Stop.
-We have a lot of flu surveillance systems around the world trying to pick up the big one and we should use these systems to test Covid. "
+We have a lot of flu surveillance systems in the world trying to collect the big one and we should use these systems to test Covid. "

 Can we trust China's data?